Skamlingsbanken: Skamlingsbanken Memorial Column

+Podoim

 The Skamlingsbanken lectern is a monumental carved granite stone with motifs designed by Lorenz Frølich and carvings by Niels Larsen Stevns.

 At a midsummer meeting in 1902, it was decided to create this podium and by 24 June 1903, it was ready for inauguration.

 Around the podium stand five groups of trees, symbolizing that the five Nordic countries are inseparable.
 The trees are: Beech for Denmark birch for Sweden Spruce for Norway, a tree for Finland and Rowan for Iceland.

+Memorials to individual people

 There are other memorials in the area around Skamlingsbanken, four of which are located about 50 m from the column commemorating Pastor M. Mørk.
 Hansen, Peter Skau, N. F. S. Grundtvig and C. Flor.
 During a rally in 1883 for the Nordic folk high school principals and high school teachers, the idea of raising a memorial to Grundtvig arose.
 This subsequently happened at a private party on 4 July 1884, the 40th anniversary of Grundtvigs keynote speech at the site.
 At the behest of the South Jutland Central Association, a memorial was raised for C. Flor on 14 July 1912.

 A little further away in the woods stand two other memorials.
 The one dedicated to Laurids Skau, inaugurated on 18 May 1883, the 50th anniversary of the first Skamlingsbanken Meeting, bears a verse by Grundtvig: